Nicholasleo/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/index.md

 * It can cause lag on first test run as the service is spun up.

 Personally, I've never found it a problem having a database service running on my dev machine and I would generally recommend using Developer Edition instead.
-However, it may be appropriate for some people, especially on less powerful dev machines.
+However, LocalDb may be appropriate for some people, especially on less powerful dev machines.

+Running SQL Server (or any other database system) in a Docker container (os similar) is another way to avoid running the database system directly on your development machine.

 ## Approach 2: SQLite